- How Do the Top Mid Handicap Irons Compare?

 Read the full Qi irons review for more details.

-Conclusion: Solid game improvement irons.
+Bottom Line: Solid game improvement irons.
 I’d be surprised if you’re disappointed in their performance.
+Should be on your list to test if you’re in the market.

 #11 Ping G440 Irons